Where is Elio, the cat? Oct 24, 2025 ay 8:00:44 Melbourne, Australia

 The querent had recorded a song and wanted to get it released but was told that without a video clip this would never happen.
 He has been trying to get someone to “direct” the clip as he felt totally unqualified to do so himself, though he had lots of ideas about how he wanted it to look.

-This chart shows the significators of the querent highly dignified and fortified, while the significator of others (7th ruler, Mercury) or employees (6th ruler, Sun) are both in bad zodiacal condition and in weak positions, giving us the answer.
+This chart shows the significators of the querent highly dignified and fortified, while the significator of others ( 7th ruler, Mercury) or employees (6th ruler, Sun) are both in bad zodiacal condition and in weak positions, giving us the answer.

 The querent is signified by Lord of the ASC, Jupiter in Sagittarius is on the MC.
 Venus being on the ASC would also signify the querent.
 Both are dignified benefics and on the major angles clearly providing the answer; yes he should direct the clip.
 The Moon also in the 10th close to the MC and conjunct Jupiter, is about to sextile the Sun (Lord 6), and Venus sextile Mars ruler of the 2nd (the money) and 9th (the vision), on the 11th cusp.
-With the help of friends (11th house) and hiring others (Lord 6) the job will be done.
+With the help of friends ( 11th house) and hiring others (Lord 6) the job will be done.
+Mars being exalted the vision and the friends assisting will be of a good quality.

-The sextile of the Moon and Sun can be understood asbringing the vision to light, as the Moon is ruler of the 5th house which could signify the creative project, especially relevant as the Moon’s last aspect was a sextile to Neptune (conjunct the Sun) and universal significator of film.
+The sextile of the Moon and Sun can be understood as bringing the vision to light, as the Moon is ruler of the 5th house which could signify the creative project, especially relevant as the Moon’s last aspect was a sextile to Neptune (conjunct the Sun) and universal significator of film.

 It is also interesting that the Nodes are conjunct the ASC/DES axis, showing a fated quality to this question.
 Having tried to find someone to direct this clip for quite a long time with no success; signified by the Sun (Lord 6) in detriment on the 12th cusp opposite Saturn in detriment retrograde, being let down by others promising one thing and not coming through.
-These others could also be signified by Lord 7 Mercury in Pisces and with Uranus in the 12th, very unreliable.
+These others could also be signified by Lord 7 Mercury in Pisces and with Uranus in the 12th very unreliable.
 Neither Sun nor Mercury engenders any sense of reliability and trust.

 The querent did go on to direct the clip with the help of friends and others.
 The exalted state of both Venus (the querent) and Mars (the vision and friends) show us that the querent was not 100% comfortable doing this but he was capable.
 It was a successful project whichsaw his vision realised.